Graduated Exercise Therapy

 BCTT with a Physical Therapist: the patient takes the BCTT with a physical therapist and uses a heart rate monitor for their personalized at-home exercise routine.

-Personalized regimen from physical therapist without taking the BCTT Test: the patient takes a different stress test to find their max sub-symptom heart rate.
+Personalized regimen from a physical therapist without taking the BCTT Test: the patient takes a different stress test to find their max sub-symptom heart rate.
 The physical therapist designs a personalized at-home exercise routine for the patient without taking the BCTT.

 Aerobic exercise managed by the patient without access to a PT: the patient uses their own heart rate monitor to exercise.
 They calculate their maximum heart rate and exercise in stages that use gradually increasing percentages of their maximum heart rate.